jesienazareth/Jesync-LibreQoS-UpdateCSV/README.md

 you can now input static IPs manually without concern that the Mikrotik-LibreQos-Integration will remove your static device upon running.
 To implement this modification, simply replace your current updatecsv.py and include the additional file jesync_static_device.json same path with your lebreqos directory.

+Guide on setting up your static devices

+The initial step involves installing the MikroTik-LibreQos-Integration and ensuring proper configuration.
+Verify that it is running smoothly before proceeding to replace the updatecsv.py file.
+Once everything is functioning correctly, proceed to modify the jesync_static_device.json file.
+To input the IP addresses of your static devices, simply open the jesync_static_device.json file.
+You can add multiple devices by following the provided sample data.
+After setting up the jesync_static_device.json file, upload it to your libreqos directory and remember to replace the previous updatecsv.py file.